-Concurrent with the course, you will be allocated a social worker who will carry out your personal assessment.
+Once you have met us and you feel that we are the right agency for you, we will allocate you an assessing social worker who will carry out your personal assessment.
 They will explain the skills and qualities that foster carers need.
 They will also discuss how you can demonstrate your skills through practical examples of activities you’re already involved in.

 The social worker will conduct an in depth assessment which also looks at your life, family, values, skills and childhood experiences as well as the other members of your household.
 This assessment will cover a range of subjects relating to the needs of children who require fostering.

-All the information gathered by the social worker is put into a report outlining your skills, your future training needs and areas where perhaps you need more help.
-You’ll see the social worker’s report before panel and you can make your own comments in writing.
+All the information gathered by the assessing social worker is put into a report (Form F Report) outlining your skills, your future training needs and areas where perhaps you need more help with.
+You’ll see the report before panel and you can make your own comments in writing.

-The panel will make a recommendation to our Agency Decision Maker (ADM) as to whether or not to approve you as a foster carer and the number, age and gender of children you can foster.
-The ADM will then review the papers and the recommendations, advised by the panel, and give their final decision regarding approval within a week of the panel date.
+Once the report is finished we will invite you to panel.
+We have a team of panel members who will make a recommendation to our Agency Decision Maker (ADM) as to whether or not to approve you as a foster carer.
+The number of children you can foster, age and gender of the children will be discussed and put forward to the ADM .
+The ADM will then review the papers and the recommendations, advised by the panel, and they will give their final decision regarding approval within a week of the panel date.

-Once you’re approved you’ll be given further information about more training opportunities by your own allocated Fostering social worker who will enroll you on our year one training programme and support your learning.
-Additionally within the first year you will be expected to undertake the CWDC Induction to Foster Care, which is a mandatory national programme.
+Once you are approved you’ll be given further information about more training opportunities by your allocated Fostering Social Worker, they will enrol you on your first year’s training programme and support your learning.
+Additionally, within the first year you will be supported to undertake a Training Support and Development (TSD) workbook, which is a mandatory national programme.